ejsado/portfolio/projects/cape-henlopen-trails/project-report.md

 A portion of the facility locations (small items such as bike repair stations) were collected on location with ArcGIS Field Maps.
 I created smart forms for each type of facility, which allowed me to collect additional data that is not displayed on the map.
 For example, I recorded an approximate number of parking spaces in each lot as well as usage restrictions on each trail section.

 ESRI charges additional money for a “tracking license” which allows Field Maps users to track and record their location.
-This would allow easy collection of trail data, but I don't have the budget for that nor do I have the time to ride/walk every trail.
+This would allow for easy collection of trail data, but I don't have the budget nor do I have the time to ride/walk every trail.
 Instead, I used ArcGIS Pro to import official trail data from the State of Delaware.

 https://opendata.firstmap.delaware.gov/datasets/delaware::delaware-trails-and-pathways-2-0/about